 Transfer courses are usually equated directly to FIU courses because they are equivalent.
-In other cases, transfer courses are not be a direct equivalent to an FIU course, but they can still meet University Core Curriculum (UCC) or other requirements.
-Some of the most common abbreviations include.
+In other cases, transfer courses are not a direct equivalent to an FIU course, but they can still meet FIUs University Core Curriculum (UCC) or other requirements.
+UCC abbreviations include:

 TRF: Transfer Course

 NPM: Non-Pure/Mathematics (computer programming/logic)

 GLS: General Life Science/Natural Science